Cloud-Technology-Solutions/jiratime/README.md

 ## Prerequisites

-1. A JIRA API token is needed for the script to be able to authenticate on your behalf.
+1. A JIRA API token is needed for `jiratime` to be able to authenticate on your behalf.
 You can create a JIRA API token from here: [Create and manage API tokens](https://id.atlassian.com/manage-profile/security/api-tokens)
 2. Set the API key as an environment variable: